Iveta Benešová: 2011

 Benešová reached the fourth round of the Australian Open, but was defeated by second seed Vera Zvonareva.

-Along with Záhlavová-Strýcová she won four titles in doubles.
+Along with Záhlavová-Strýcová, she won four titles in doubles.

-At the Wimbledon Championships, she won the mixed doubles title with partner and later husband Jürgen Melzer.
+At Wimbledon, she won the mixed doubles title with partner and later husband, Jürgen Melzer.

 2012

 Benešová once again reached the fourth round of the Australian Open, being defeated by eventual champion Victoria Azarenka in straight sets.

 On 29 April 2012 she won her last title at the Stuttgart doubles, again with Záhlavová-Strýcová.

 She paused from playing tournaments until February 2014, mainly due to shoulder problems.

 2014

-In her first tournament as Iveta Melzer, she and her partner Petra Cetkovská reached the final of the Acapulco doubles which they lost in the third set.
+In her first tournament as Iveta Melzer, she and her partner Petra Cetkovská reached the final of the Acapulco doubles which they lost in three sets.

 At the French Open, she played the mixed doubles with her then husband Jürgen, they lost in the first round against top seeded Alexander Peya and Abigail Spears.
 It was their last Grand Slam mixed appearance together; at Wimbledon, Jürgen Melzer partnered Anabel Medina Garrigues.

 Iveta Melzer ended her career on 15 August 2014, as shoulder problems prevented her from playing her best tennis.